videah/kobo-tailscale/README.md

 If you have another device and would like to contribute, please open a PR!

+*Note taht a lot of Rakuten code is shared between various Kobo devices.
+Feel free to test the scripts **at your own risk** if your device is not listed here.
+There is a chance that it might work out-of-the-box*.

 ## Installation
 > [!NOTE]
 > The version of Tailscale to install can be chosen by editing the `TAILSCALE_VERSION` variable in `install-tailscale.sh`.